VaxU

 Reflect

-I am proud to have contributed to the development of this solution with the collaboration of my teammates.
+I am proud to have contributed to the development of this solution with my teammates.
 Though it was often challenging to design a solution for a problem that was unfolding in real-time, it remained exciting to navigate and problem-solve in a subject area that I am passionate about.
 The central challenge of this project ultimately made my contributions feel that much more urgent and meaningful.
 It was rewarding design a solution that is vital to the wellbeing of my community.